yuvi027/DigitalTwin/v7-cleanup/README.md

   iperf -s  # Run on one host
   iperf -c <host-ip>  # Run on another host
   ```
-- If you want to change the scenario, it's possible by giving the client the values of the exam (true or false) and simulation (true or false).
+- If you want to change the scenario, it's possible by giving the control panel the values of the exam (true or false) and simulation (true or false).
 ---

 ## **Testing**